bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 ## Assembling the Frame

-To assemble the frame you will need the following tools and items:
+To assemble the frame you will need the following parts and tools:

 - Thread-locker
-- The bag with 12 M5x12 button head cap screws
+- The bag with 12 M5x16 button head cap screws
 - 2 Side Panels
 - The bottom panel with the battery enclosure installed
 - The front center panel assembly